flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

    - Player inputs text.
    - `LLMDialogueManager` sends input to `LLMCharacter.Chat()`.
    - `LLMCharacter` processes input and generates responses.
-   - `BaseDialogueManager.HandleReply` receives the response.
+   - `BaseDialogueManager.HandleReply` receives each response chunk:
+     - **Critical Improvement:** Clears and replaces `currentResponse` instead of appending.
-     - It checks for the `\nACTION:` delimiter.
+     - Checks for `\nACTION:` or `[/ACTION]:` delimiters.
-     - If found, it splits the response into dialogue and function call strings.
+     - If found, sets `actionFoundInCurrentStream` flag, splits dialogue from action, buffers the function call, and updates display with only the dialogue part.
-     - The dialogue part is passed to `UpdateDialogueDisplay`.
-     - The function call string is passed to `ProcessFunctionCall`.
-   - `BaseDialogueManager.ProcessFunctionCall` handles the action:
-     - `stop_conversation`: Calls `DialogueControl.Deactivate()`.
-     - `reveal_node`: Extracts `node_id` parameter and calls `GameControl.coreConstellation.DiscoverNode(nodeId)`.
+     - If not found, updates display with the complete text.
-   - `LLMDialogueManager.UpdateDialogueDisplay` forwards the dialogue text to `DialogueControl.DisplayNPCDialogueStreaming` for UI update (potentially via BeepSpeak).
+   - `LLMDialogueManager.UpdateDialogueDisplay` forwards text to `DialogueControl.DisplayNPCDialogueStreaming`.
+   - When streaming completes, `OnReplyComplete` is called:
+     - If a function was buffered, starts `ProcessActionAfterBeepSpeak` coroutine.
+     - If no function, starts `EnableInputAfterBeepSpeak` coroutine.
+   - Both coroutines wait for `DialogueControl.IsBeepSpeakPlaying` to become false before acting.
-   - Player exits dialogue (e.g., presses Escape).
+   - Player exits dialogue (Escape or `stop_conversation` function).
-   - `DialogueControl.Deactivate()` is called.
-   - `LLMCharacter.Save()` is called for the target character.
-   - History persists only within a single game session; `CharacterManager.OnDestroy()` clears saved files on game stop.
+   - `DialogueControl.Deactivate()` calls `ResetDialogue()` and `Save()`, waits 2 seconds, then animates the UI closed.

+6. **Known Issues Being Debugged**:
+   - **Input Box Not Re-enabling:** After some NPC responses, the input box sometimes remains disabled.
+This may be due to `EnableInputAfterBeepSpeak` waiting indefinitely because `IsBeepSpeakPlaying` never becomes false.
+   - **Performance Concerns:** Reports of slow dialogue activation/deactivation are being investigated with detailed timing diagnostics.

+7. **Debugging Tools Added**:
+   - `[INPUTDBG]` logs track the input re-enabling pipeline.
+   - `[TIMEDBG]` logs measure durations of animations, I/O operations, and state transitions.

 ### Player System